kkwong44/brainpower/README.md

 The game's status area holds the information about the game and it contains the following:
 * Level Counter - Increment by 1 for each completed level.
-* Timer - Start as soon as the game start and the game run for maximun 10 minutes.
+* Timer - Start as soon as the game start and the game run for maximum 10 minutes.
 * Score - Increment by 1 for each correct answer.
-* Success Rate - Represent by percenatge and bar chart.
+* Success Rate - Represent by percentage and bar chart.
 * Best Score - This score is store locally and updated when the score has been beaten.
 * Button for (NEW GAME) - To start a new game.
 * Button for (SUBMIT) - To submit player's answer.